anvil-works/leiningen/.github/README.md

 If you haven't taken a look at Github alternatives, now's a great time to evaluate a new home for your project!
-If you took a look at Gitlab a few years ago and were put off by its clunkiness and bugs, you should know that much better alternatives are available now.
+If you took a look at Gitlab a few years ago and were put off by its clunkiness and bugs, you should know that there are much better alternatives now.

 [Codeberg](https://codeberg.org/) is perhaps the most polished alternative, but [Sourcehut](https://git.sr.ht/) is also quite nice